gritzko/librdx/ABC.md

 As a stack of abstractions grows, it inevitably becomes a shaky pile.
 Eventually, we are left wondering whether all that makes any sense.

+ABC is an experimental C dialect focused on handling complexity _in different ways_.
 ABC goal is to make things:
  1. simple,
  2. durable,